Panasonic GH5s vs Sony A6300

 Studio photographers will appreciate that the Panasonic GH5s (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GH5s and A6300 can be found, respectively, in the Panasonic GH5s Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Is the Panasonic GH5s better than the Sony A6300 or vice versa?
 The listing below highlights the relative strengths of the two models.